uit-hdl/chatbot-for-mental-health/chat-dashboard/judge-dumps/swift_judge_role_and_emergency_contact.md

 # OUPUT

 EVALUATION: "ACCEPTED"
-MOTIVATION: "The user's question is unrelated to the monitored rules."
+MOTIVATION: "User is asking for more information from the manual."